dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

 <!--preview-post-from-here-->

 ["Call with current continuation"](https://en.wikipedia.org/wiki/Call-with-current-continuation) (abbreviated as `call/cc`) originates in [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29).
-It's not as widespread as `yield/async/await` and less intuitive than coroutines as threads implementation, but it seems to be quite influential because it was probably the first language to have first-class [continuations](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29#First-class_continuations) which represent the common idea behind all coroutines implementations.
+It's not as widespread as `yield/async/await` and less intuitive than coroutines as threads implementation.
+On the other hand, it seems to be quite influential because Scheme was one of the first high-level languages to have coroutines and [continuations](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29#First-class_continuations).
 Because `call/cc` comes from Scheme all code examples in this post are written in Scheme (and should be executable with [CHICKEN Scheme](https://call-cc.org)).

 Before diving into `calcc`, it's worth understanding what **continuation** is or rather what people mean when they say "continuation".
 There are several meanings:
-1. A callback passed into function.
+1. A callback passed into a function.
 In other words, if a function takes another function as an argument and calls it at some point, the argument is "continuation".
 2. A function representing the rest of a program.
-This is a bit more computer-sciency definition in which "the rest of the program" means that if we transform program so that all the code after current expression is extracted in some function, this function will be "continuation".
+This is a bit more academic definition in which "the rest of the program" actually means the rest of the program, e.g. if we transform program to extract all the code after the current expression into some function, that function will be "continuation".
 3. Representation of a continuation in a particular programming language (e.g. as a class or an interface).
-4. Compiler/environment implementation of continuations.
+4. Compiler or VM support for continuations.

 #### Continuation-passing style